MicrosoftDocs/winrt-related/winrt-related-src/toolkits/winui/release-notes/winui-2.2.md

 # Windows UI Library 2.2

-WinUI 2.2 is the next upcoming release of the Windows UI Library.
-It is currently in preview and available as a prerelease NuGet package.
+WinUI 2.2 is the latest official release of the Windows UI Library.

 You can add WinUI packages to your app using the NuGet package manager: see [Getting Started with the Windows UI Library](../getting-started.md) for more information.